 Another study found a high fat and meat diet linked to a greater increase in the disease, due to the estrogenic steroids given to livestock for fattening.

 Studies carried out in Denmark by Prof. Skakkebaek provide further evidence of the effect of environmental toxins.
 These studies found a tripling of testicular cancer since the 2nd World War, with rates increasing at 2-4% per year, and a 5% increase in Germany and Poland.
 It is the most common cancer found in young men.
 This is caused by the rapid increase in testosterone (which occurs during puberty) acting on previously damaged cells.
 The occurrence of undescended testes has doubled since the 1940's and now affects 2-3% of all baby boys.
-There has also been a 2-3% increase in abnormalities of the penis, resulting in mild to severe hermaphrodite features.
+There has also been a 2-3% increase in abnormalities of the penis, resulting in mild to severe variations in sex characteristics.

 Sperm counts in men have declined over the past 60 years.
 Researchers have found that the average sperm count has dropped 45%, from 113 million per milliliter of semen in 1940 to less than 66 million per milliliter by 2000.
 They also found that the volume of semen ejaculated had dropped 25%, making a total sperm count decline of 50%.
 The number of men with ultra low sperm counts of about 20 million has tripled over the same period, from 6% to 18%.